2020 economic outlook: Things are still looking up, for now.

 Check your portfolio for 2020.
 Markets and economic conditions are always changing.
 Log in to your retirement account periodically to check your investment mix and make changes as needed.
 If rebalancing and investment decisions aren't your thing, consider a robo-advisor.

-Get help from a financial advisor.
+Get help from a financial professional.
 A professional can help you create or adjust your investment portfolio and make sure it’s on track with longer-term goals like retirement.
 Find one near you.

 Unless otherwise noted, the information in this document has been derived from sources believed to be accurate as of December 2019.
 Information derived from sources other than Principal Global Investors or its affiliates is believed to be reliable; however, we do not independently verify or guarantee its accuracy or validity.
 This material contains general information only and does not take account of any investor’s investment objectives or financial situation and should not be construed as specific investment advice, recommendation or be relied on in any way as a guarantee, promise, forecast or prediction of future events regarding an investment or the markets in general.
 The opinions and predictions expressed are subject to change without prior notice.
 Any reference to a specific investment or security does not constitute a recommendation to buy, sell, or hold such investment or security, nor an indication that Principal Global Investors or its affiliates has recommended a specific security for any client account.